MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/inferencingoptionspreview_maxbatchsize.md

 # Windows.AI.MachineLearning.Preview.InferencingOptionsPreview.MaxBatchSize

 ## -description
-Gets or sets the maximum batch size for model evaluation.
+**Deprecated.** Gets or sets the maximum batch size for model evaluation.

 ## -property-value
 The maximum batch size.
 Preview API only supports batching size of 1.

 ## -remarks

-> [!NOTE]
+> [!Warning]
-> Windows.AI.MachineLearning.Preview is a preview API and may be substantially modified before it’s officially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
+> This is a deprecated API.
+Please use the [Windows.AI.MachineLearning](../windows.ai.machinelearning/windows_ai_machinelearning.md) namespace instead.

 ## -see-also